woodychang0611/BitmapImageCreatorDemo/README.md

 # BitmapImageCreatorDemo
-THis demo creates bitmap and save it to png and bmp files by using C#
+This demo creates bitmap and save it to png and bmp files by using C#

 ## Note